Your guide to World Series Game 5: Battle of the aces in a pivotal matchup

 HOUSTON -- Welcome to the most important game of the baseball season!
 They're all important in the World Series!
 We're tied up through four games, we have a great pitching matchup for Game 5, the drama is increasing in intensity and Houston Astros fans are hoping they can cheer their team to one more home victory in this 2017 season.
 Pull up a seat and enjoy the action.

 The most important thing of the day: The Astros are hitting .226 in the World Series.
 The Dodgers are hitting .176.
-Their strikeout rates haven't really been excessive and they've certainly hit some home runs.
+Their strikeout rates haven't really been excessive, and they've certainly hit some home runs.
 The issue for both teams has been a low batting average on balls in play:

 Astros: .230 (.309 in regular season)